stijn-dejongh/lovecraft_public_domain/raw_converts/mg.md

    "Now where is Mr Dobson "? queried the judge,  "Here "! said a voice behind them, and The   figure of Mr Dobson HIMSELF   loomed up in the doorway.

-   "How did you get here "!&amp;c was chorused.  "'Tis a long story, " said Dobson.
+   "How did you get here "!&c was chorused.  "'Tis a long story, " said Dobson.

     Chapter X  Dobson's Story.